Thailand takes steps to help rubber farmers cope with low prices

-BANGKOK, June 13 Thailand's cabinet on Tuesday approved measures to help rubber farmers and stabilise falling prices, the country's prime minister said.
+BANGKOK, June 13 (Reuters) - Thailand's cabinet on Tuesday approved measures to help rubber farmers and stabilise falling prices, the country's prime minister said.

 These include an extension to a 10 billion baht ($294.90 million) loan programme for agricultural cooperatives for three more years, and another 10 billion baht loan program for rubber businesses.